Passwords vs Passphrases security comparison

 Why does Perry struggle?

-• He’s predictable — patterns, common words, and numbers.
+• He's predictable — patterns, common words, and numbers

-• He’s short — too few characters to be unique.
+• He's short — too few characters to be unique

-• He’s reused everywhere — the same password on email, banking, forums, and old accounts.
+• He's reused everywhere — the same password on email, banking, forums, and old accounts

-It’s like locking your front door with a child’s plastic toy key.
-It sort of works… until it doesn’t. 🏚️
+It's like locking your front door with a child's plastic toy key.
+It sort of works… until it doesn't.
+Hackers use tools that can run through thousands of guesses per second.
+Perry doesn't stand a chance.

-🦸♀️ Enter Paula the Passphrase — The Superhero Protector
+Enter Paula the Passphrase — The Superhero Protector

 Now along comes Paula — not flashy, but sturdy.
 Paula uses a passphrase: a phrase made of several ordinary words combined into a long, memorable string.